 Kelsey Nelsen ↑↑

 Family Square Dance Caller, Saturday, Jan.18, 2020, 2nd Floor Crystal Room East, The Tiffany Center, 3:00 – 3:50 pm

 Crankie Show, Jan.18, 2020, 2nd Floor Crystal Room East, The Tiffany Center, 5:00 – 6:00 pm

 Kelsey Nelsen is an artist and square dance caller who lives on Lopez Island in Washington state’s San Juan Islands.
-She organizes square dances and other events in the San Juans and calls dances around the Northwest and in Portland.
+She organizes square dances and other events in the San Juans, calls dances around the Northwest and in Portland and makes beautiful Crankies.
 She created the beautiful poster for the 2016 Gathering.

 Kids’ Open Mic ↑↑

 Kids’ Open Mic, Saturday, Jan.
 18, 2020.
 2nd Floor Crystal Room East, Sign up 12:45 – 1:00 with Olivia Horgan.
 Open Mic from 1:00 – 1:50.